Motion to Take Note

 This is something that we need to consider, because in our efforts to do right we might do great harm and do wrong.
 Not having cross-examination, where you can look at the evidence properly, is a major flaw, and that is something that we have to understand when we take evidence in these situations.

 My Lords, I, too, am very grateful for the opportunity to speak in the gap in this debate.
 I wanted to take part in the debate, but felt some inhibition about doing so for two reasons.
 First, I was briefly instructed on behalf of the estate of the late Greville Janner in a civil claim—all the claims have now been withdrawn.
 Secondly, I gave a statement and evidence to IICSA.
-However, having heard the right reverend Prelate, who is in a similar provision, give his account to your Lordships’ House, it seemed only appropriate that I should at least briefly, without in any way compromising or suggesting any lack of independence on the inquiry, give a perhaps slightly different version of what took place.
+However, having heard the right reverend Prelate, who is in a similar provision, give his account to your Lordships’ House, it seemed only appropriate that I should at least briefly, without in any way compromising or suggesting any lack of independence on the part of the inquiry, give a perhaps slightly different version of what took place.

 My involvement in the inquiry came about because, 20 years ago, I was counsel instructed by the insurance company in the north Wales abuse cases and, as such, was instructed to cross-examine a number of claimants who were giving accounts of allegations and seeking damages for something that had happened 20 years before that.
 I gave a statement about my involvement, in so far as I could remember it.
 I was then subjected to some hostile cross-examination by counsel for the inquiry on the basis that my cross-examination had been too hostile and might well have upset the claimants seeking damages.
 I was even asked by one of those sitting with the chair whether I was aware of vulnerable witness training.
 I am.
 First, it did not apply 20 years ago and, secondly, it has never applied to civil claims for damages.
 So I was a little concerned by the inquiry’s approach.
 I remain hopeful that the inquiry will achieve a potentially extremely important task and that something will emerge from it, but my experience causes me a little anxiety, and I felt that in those circumstances, I should bring that to the House’s attention.